 What Is a Cognitive-Behavioral Therapy Program?

-In our teen CBT program, adolescent patients are encouraged to identify and evaluate their negative thoughts about themselves, the world, and their future.
-By leading young people down this path, therapists can help patients start to feel better emotionally and begin to behave more functionally as they develop the ability to think more realistically about their current situation and the potential they have for a brighter future.
-A cognitive-behavioral therapy program offers the promise of long-lasting change in teen patients and is can be successful in helping them overcome a variety of mental health and addiction issues, including:
+In our teen CBT program, adolescent clients are encouraged to identify and evaluate their negative thoughts about themselves, the world, and their future.
+By leading young people down this path, therapists can help clients start to feel better emotionally and begin to behave more functionally as they develop the ability to think more realistically about their current situation and the potential they have for a brighter future.
+A cognitive-behavioral therapy program offers the promise of long-lasting change in teen clients and is can be successful in helping them overcome a variety of mental health and addiction issues, including:

 - Bipolar disorder

 - Co-occurring substance use

 What Is Involved in Our Teen CBT Program?

 Our CBT program can be incorporated into partial hospitalization and intensive outpatient programs.
 At Imagine Fort Collins, clients learn ways to improve their quality of life by recovering from their mental health disorders and any co-occurring substance use issues such as drug or alcohol addiction.
 Studies have shown that a professional teen CBT program can be as effective, if not more so, than other forms of therapy and psychiatric medications.

 Our cognitive-behavioral therapy program is designed with several core principles in mind, including that psychological problems are based, in part, on unhelpful ways of thinking and learned patterns of behavior.
 We believe that teens can learn better ways of coping with these thoughts and patterns.

 Because the first key tenet of CBT is to address and change faulty patterns of thought, the strategies discussed during your teen’s cognitive-behavioral therapy program may include:

 - Learning to recognize that the distortions in their thinking are what’s creating their problems